LEADING OFF: Harper gets injection, Acuña MRI, Pineda out

 PLAYING IT SAFE

-Braves star Ronald Acuña Jr. has missed three straight games because of a sore groin and the team had him undergo an MRI.
+Braves star Ronald Acuna Jr. has missed three straight games because of a sore groin and the team had him undergo an MRI, which was negative.

-The right fielder was expected to play Saturday against the Padres, but manager Brian Snitker said Acuña reported feeling uncomfortable when he arrived at the ballpark.
+The right fielder was expected to play Saturday against the Padres, but manager Brian Snitker said Acuna reported feeling uncomfortable when he arrived at the ballpark.
+Snitkery said Acuna is likely out Sunday, too.

-Snitker said Acuña’s reconstructed right knee is not an issue.
-Acuña missed the second half of last season after the knee injury as Atlanta went on to win the World Series.

-Acuña is batting .282 with two home runs, five RBIs and five stolen bases in 10 games this season.

 TOGETHER AGAIN